Tags: alfredo, linguine, pasta, peas, Prosciutto, tomato parmesan sauce, Tomato Sauce

 Today, via a tribute page set up by Kelly from Sass and Veracity, current and former Daring Kitchen members/friends are paying tribute to Lis with blog posts and/or instagrams, facebook and tweets in her honor.
 We were asked to choose anything from the many Daring Kitchen challenges to bake or cook in her honor.
-Some are baking pretzels, the ‘first’ Daring Bakers challenge, which was just her and Ivonne wanting to bake something they never baked before and post it on their blogs simultaneously.
-This became a monthly thing, and soon more and more bloggers joined in.
+Some are baking pretzels, the ‘first’ Daring Bakers challenge.
+This first challenge was just Lis and Ivonne wanting to bake something they never baked before and post it on their blogs simultaneously.
+This became a monthly thing and soon more and more bloggers joined in.
 Voila – The Daring Bakers was born.

 I wish I could bake something, but I can’t at this time, so I just linked back to the first Daring Bakers challenge I participated in, in 2008..and the first ever Daring Cooks challenge back in 2009.

 When I joined The Daring Bakers in 2008, Lis took me under her wing and made me feel so welcome.
-We became fast friends..and when I was going through a difficult time in my life, she was there….even sending me aromatherapy to soothe and relax me.
+We became fast friends, and when I was going through a difficult time in my life, she was there, even sending me aromatherapy to soothe and relax me.
 This is the kind of person she was, unselfish, kind and caring.
-She was also one of the funniest people I’ve ever known…always bringing me to tears of laughter during one of our several hours long phone conversations.
-I’m also going to miss her mega long emails keeping me up to date on what was going on in her life.
+She was also one of the funniest people I’ve ever known, always bringing me to tears of laughter during one of our several hours long phone conversations.
+I’m also going to miss her epic emails keeping me up to date on what was going on in her life.
 They always made me smile.
 Even when things were not going well, she had a way of putting a funny spin on them to lessen the bulk of it all.
 Her glass was always half-full.